Leadwerks/Documentation/collision.md

 Collisions will only occur between objects that are active in the physics simulation.
 In order for a collision to occur, one or both of the colliding objects must have a mass and a velocity.
 Both objects must have a [Collider](Collider.md) attached to them.
 Two objects that are overlapping but not physically active will not register a collision.

-For the same of simplifying this example, we can simply declare a function called Collide and add it to the entity object.
+For the sake of simplifying this example, we can simply declare a function called Collide and add it to the entity object.
 This has the exact same result as placing an object in a scene and selecting an entity script in its properties.

 ```lua
 -- Get the displays